SirsiNexusDev/SirsiNexus/README.md

 # SirsiNexus: AI-Powered Multi-Cloud Orchestration Platform

+## 🚀 **UNIFIED PLATFORM BINARY - BREAKTHROUGH ACHIEVED!**

+**SirsiNexus** is now available as a **single, unified binary** (`sirsi-nexus`) that consolidates all platform services into one intelligent orchestrator.
+This revolutionary architecture eliminates deployment complexity and provides enterprise-grade infrastructure management through a single command.

 **Sirsi Nexus** is a comprehensive, agent-embedded migration & infrastructure platform designed to automate heterogeneous cloud migrations and infrastructure management.
 Powered by the Sirsi AI Hypervisor, every feature is backed by specialized sub-agents for deep domain expertise, context awareness, and continuous assistance.

 ## 📋 **Documentation**